AdAstraAbyssoque/Airline-Prediction/README.md

 - `XGBoost2Res.ipynb` demonstrates the training process.
 - `optuna-xgb.py` demonstrates the hyperparameter tuning process, and `optuna-xgb.db` stores related information.
 - `***.csv` is the final result.
 F1(macro) score reached 0.52 on a K5-fold test.
 Accuracy reached 0.81, which is significantly high on this superficial data.
+For comparison, the normal Random Forest reached 0.31-0.36 F1(macro) respectively.

 ## Cons